Contractive coupling rates and curvature lower bounds for Markov chains: Preliminaries and main inequality

 \end{assumption}

 If the above is satisfied, then in \cite{erb-maa-2014} the authors showed it is possible to adapt some of the results of Section \ref{sec:log-mean}.
 Replacing the $\curlyW$ metric with a suitable modified metric $\curlyW_\phi$ (where the new weight function $\theta$ replaces the logarithmic mean), it holds that for any starting density $\rho\in \pp(\Omega)$ the heat flow $t \to P_t \rho$ is the gradient flow of the $\phi$-entropy $\hh^\phi$ in $\tond*{\pp(\Omega), \curlyW_\phi}$.
-Moreover, as in the previous section, inequality \ref{eq:main-ineq} si equivalent to $K-$geodesic convexity of $\hh^\phi$ in $\tond*{\pp(\Omega), \curlyW_\phi}$ and the following holds \begin{proposition} Under Assumption \ref{ass:strong-theta}, suppose that inequality \eqref{eq:main-ineq} holds for some $K\in \R$ and for all $\psi \colon \Omega\to \R$, $\rho \in \pp_*(\Omega)$.
+Moreover, as in the previous section, inequality \eqref{eq:main-ineq} si equivalent to $K$-geodesic convexity of $\hh^\phi$ in $\tond*{\pp(\Omega), \curlyW_\phi}$ and the following result holds (cf. Propositions $4.2$, $4.6$ and Theorem $4.8$ in \cite{erb-maa-2014}). \begin{proposition} Under Assumption \ref{ass:strong-theta}, suppose that inequality \eqref{eq:main-ineq} holds for some constant $K\in \R$ and for all $\psi \colon \Omega\to \R$, $\rho \in \pp_*(\Omega)$.
 Then: \begin{itemize} \item the inequality

 holds for all $\rho \in \pp\tond*{\Omega}$; \item for any $\rho, \sigma \in \pp\tond*{\Omega}$

 \item if $K>0$ then the $\phi$-convex Sobolev inequality $\csi_{\phi}(2K)$

 holds for all $\rho \in \pp_*\tond*{\Omega}$. \end{itemize} \end{proposition}